 - Frequency Response: 20Hz to

 iTunes: The supplied CD-ROM

-software provides iTunes music management software for Mac and Windows users.
+software provides iTunes 4.1 music management software for Macintosh and Windows

-Smart Playlists, share playlists with other users, play audio books, or learn a
+playlists with up to three other Mac users, play audiobooks or learn a foreign

 Audio Books: In addition to